Colorado's Once-Thriving Mountain Town Between Grand Junction And Denver Is Now Abandoned

 What Gilman, Colorado, looks like today

 Gilman is hardly alone when it comes to abandoned Colorado towns.
-Seven hundred ghost towns were scattered across the state as of 2018, representing a wide range of industries and eras.
+Hundreds of ghost towns were scattered across the state as of the late 2010s, representing a wide range of industries and eras.
 Intrepid explorers have made their way into Gilman, photographing and filming the town's crumbling remains.
 What's so unsettling about these images is how contemporary they all look.
 The buildings aren't frontier shacks, but split-level homes you could find in modern-day suburbs.

 Young trespassers have left patches of graffiti on the old walls.
 Many of these roads are still paved in modern asphalt, although their surfaces are cracked after countless winters without maintenance, with mature evergreens growing through their cracks.
-At its peak, nearly 9,000 people lived on this ridge, overlooking the confluence of Rock Creek and the Eagle River.
+At its peak, a thriving community lived on this ridge, overlooking the confluence of Rock Creek and the Eagle River.
 Today, even that modest population is hard to imagine.
 A few rows of gutted houses are still visible on the grassy terraces, but they offer only a vague impression of what life there was once like.

 Gilman feels more remote than it is.
 Highway 24 weaves its way through the mountains and connects with Interstate 70, the main motorway between Denver and the major western Colorado town of Grand Junction.
 If you're already seeking the ultimate destinations to visit on a trip through Colorado, this site is surprisingly close to some of the state's major landmarks.
 Just 20 minutes from Gilman is the world-famous ski town of Vail, which draws 2.8 million visitors every year.